26th Foundational Methods in Computer Science Workshop

 Call for Participation/Talks: Anyone interested in attending is kindly requested to notify Bob Rosebrugh (contact information below).
 Please let us know by May 10th.
 If you wish to give a talk, please also send a title and short abstract.We particularly encourage graduate students to attend FMCS and to present their work.
 Some limited funding toward accommodation and travel expenses is available to support graduate students who attend FMCS.
 To apply for this funding you should contact Geoff Cruttwell (contact information below).

-Programme: A welcoming reception will be held on the evening of May 30.
-Time and place TBA.
+Programme: A welcoming reception will be held on the evening of May 30 from 5pm-7pm at the University Club in the President's Cottage, number 23 on the campus map.
 Talks will begin on the morning of May 31.
 All talks will be held in Room 106 of the Dunn building which is at the corner of York and Salem Streets and is number 18 on the campus map.

 Accommodation: We have reserved blocks of rooms in:

-Bigelow House: A Mount Allison residence, right across from the Dunn Building.
+Bigelow House: A Mount Allison residence, right across the street from the Dunn Building.
 Check in on May 30; check out on June 2.
-From March, workshop participants can book these rooms through a web link (TBA in March).
-They are single rooms with shared en-suite bathrooms with a twin bed, mini-fridge, microwave and television.
+Workshop participants can book these rooms through the web link below.
+They are single rooms with a twin bed, shared en-suite bathrooms, mini-fridge, microwave and television.
 Full kitchen and laundry room in the residence.
 Parking and WiFi are included.
 Price $45.00 + 15% HST

 Coastal Inn: which is located about 15 minutes walk from campus.
 Rooms available with Queen beds, or with two double beds.
 Check in on Wednesday May 30; check out on Saturday, June 2.
 You must book by April 29.
 Price $99.00 + 15% HST.
 Contact the Coastal Inn directly, mentioning that you will attending the FMCS Conference at Mount Allison.